MikeHongyuanFan/LifeTechBackend/Requriements/Technical_Specifications.md

   Distributed Tracing: Spring Cloud Sleuth with Zipkin
 ```

-This technical specification now provides a comprehensive Spring Boot Java foundation for implementing the Tycoon System with proper security, scalability, and integration capabilities using the Spring ecosystem.
+This technical specification now provides a comprehensive Spring Boot Java foundation for implementing the Finance System with proper security, scalability, and integration capabilities using the Spring ecosystem.